 - Add 1 cup of milk along with sugar to it and mix well with a whisk.
 Make sure there are no lumps.
 Beat everything well until small bubble appears.
 Then Start heating the mixture in low, medium flame for 2-3 minutes.
 Keep stirring in between to avoid sticking at the bottom.

 - Once the mixture becomes slightly thick and cream in color, add oats along with nuts powder to it.
 Mix well and cook it further for 3-5 minutes until the oats get cooked thoroughly.
 Switch it off once done.
 Cool it down and refrigerate if desired!

 Here is the video of how to make oats custard for Toddlers and Kids

 How to make oats custard for babies below one year using breastmilk/formula

-- Take 2 tbsp of oats in a pan and add 1/2 cup of water to it and cook it until the oats get cooked thoroughly.
+- Take 2 tablespoon of oats in a pan and add ½ cup of water to it and cook it until the oats get cooked thoroughly.

 - Once the oats get cooked thoroughly, beat the egg yolk, and add it to cooked oats.
 Add nuts powder if desired and mix well.
 Cook it further for 3 minutes until the mixture turns creamy.
 Switch off the flame once done.

 - Once the custard is warm, add breastmilk/ formula milk to adjust the consistency.
 Feed your baby!